matheusd/release-dcrlnd/README.md

-This release tool cross-compiles reproducible executables and release archives (.tar.gz or .zip depending on platform) for Decred releases.
+This release tool cross-compiles reproducible executables and release archives (.tar.gz or .zip depending on platform) for individual dcrlnd releases.

+This tool was adapted from https://github.com/jrick/release

 Usage: